perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 Formatted text blocks are also filled vertically.
 Empty lines at the end of the block are normally filled with spaces (so as to preserve the alignment of any other fields on the same line).
 However, this too can be controlled, with the `:vfill` option.
-Alternatively â as with horizontal filling â separate fill sequences can be specified for above and below the text using the `:tfill` and `:bfill` ("top" and "bottom" fill) options.
+Alternatively – as with horizontal filling – separate fill sequences can be specified for above and below the text using the `:tfill` and `:bfill` ("top" and "bottom" fill) options.